stfufane/Midi-Transposer/README.md

 # Midi Bass Pedal Chords

 A VST3 plugin developed with JUCE framework to map chords to a MIDI bass pedal (or any MIDI controller)

 ## General purpose

-The idea is to use my MIDI bass pedal (Roland PK5-A) and expand its usage by mapping a root note and chord to each note of the octave.
+The idea is to use my MIDI bass pedal (Roland PK5-A) and expand its usage by mapping a root note and up to 12 intervals to each note of the octave.
 This way I can build a sequence of chords to play with my feet while improvising on any other instrument.

 It was mainly a way to start learning how to use the JUCE framework and make an application I can use instead of a dull tutorial.
 I'll improve it as ideas come and I make progress learning the framework.

-It uses the latest version of JUCE by pulling the master branch from CMake.
+It uses version 7.0.5 of JUCE by pulling the master branch from CMake.
 It's compatible with Windows and macOS as far as I tested.
 I intend to test on Linux too.

 You're welcome to clone it and use it as you want.
 And if you see stupid code, don't hesitate to tell me, I'll be happy to improve and fix it :)